-2. What word in paragraph 1 is the opposite of advantage? disadvantage
+2. What word in paragraph 1 is the opposite of advantage? disadvantage dis- is a negative prefix.
+It is the opposite of the part (advantage) in front of it.

 Good vocabulary guessers always look at the illustrations.
 Yes

 3. Look at the picture above solar on the graph.
 Is a symbol a picture with meaning?